Opportunity and Risk Management

 Communication and documentation

 We use our groupwide reporting system to ensure that Group management is provided with the necessary and pertinent information.
 Risks are reported to the Executive Board in accordance with the reporting thresholds.
-Reports are submitted i.a. on the meetings of the Group Management Board that take place every two weeks, in the form of monthly controlling reports, controlling and planning deliberations throughout the year and, if highly pertinent, on an ad hoc basis.
+Reports are submitted i.a. at the meetings of the Group Management Board that take place every two weeks, in the form of monthly controlling reports, controlling and planning deliberations throughout the year and on an ad hoc basis.
+The ad hoc obligation to report to the Executive Board comes into play if risks exceed the threshold of € 25 million for the first time (irrespective of the probability of occurrence) and/or € 2.5 million (in the case of a likely and very likely probability of occurrence).
 We analyze and assess the risks at Group level, monitor them punctiliously and, especially in the case of risks necessitating urgent action, align them to our overall business situation.

 For its part, the Executive Board reports to the Supervisory Board on the risk position of the Group as well as – where appropriate – on the status of individual risks.
 The Supervisory Board has formed an Audit Committee that is tasked with addressing issues relating to risk management in its regular meetings.